krishnakanthnakka/tech-interview-handbook/README.md

 ## Disclaimer

 This repository is cloned from original author Yangshun.
-I am providing code in the repository to you under an open source license.
+I have added few more topics that I'm learning currently.